EmilyMarkowitz-NOAA/template_website_cv/README.md

 #### Once all files are run and ready to be shared to GitHub Pages

 1. In your repo, go into settings > pages.
 There select Branch = "Main", Folder = "docs", and save.
+[Learn more about creating a GitHub Page, here.](https://docs.github.com/en/pages/getting-started-with-github-pages/creating-a-github-pages-site)
-2. A link should appear on the page with the location of your new GitHub page
+2. A link should appear on the page with the location of your new GitHub page.
-3. It might take a few minutes for the page to actually appear, so make a cup of tea and water your plants
+3. It might take a few minutes for the page to actually appear, so take a mental break while making a cup of tea and watering your plants.
 4. Check out your beautiful new site!